-The following behaviors are grounds for disciplinary action:

-The posting, distribution, emailing, texting, etc. of:
+These behaviors are grounds for disciplinary action: Posting, sharing, emailing, texting, etc. of:

-- Images or disparaging remarks about other students, faculty, staff, or clinical affiliates, even if identifying information appears to have been removed. - Student or faculty images without permission of all involved parties.

-- Any content or images that could in any way compromise the safety, emotional well-being, reputation and/or professional image of the Nursing Department, staff, faculty or students. - Disrespectful, inappropriate, lewd, offensive, violent, potentially threatening, derogatory or discriminatory content while identifying oneself as a nursing student.
+- Images or disparaging remarks about other students, faculty, staff, or clinical affiliates, even if identifying information appears to have been removed. - Student or faculty images without permission of all involved parties. - Any content or images that could in any way compromise the safety, emotional well-being, reputation and/or professional image of the Nursing Department, staff, faculty or students. - Disrespectful, inappropriate, lewd, offensive, violent, potentially threatening, derogatory or discriminatory content while identifying oneself as a nursing student.